-Unlike the current USF and ICC mechanisms, which generally ensure that LICT's regulated companies recover their costs, the new rules included provisions such as certain benchmark caps for determining High Cost Loop Support ("HCLS") and Interstate Common Line Support ("ICLS"), reduced support if local rates are below certain local rate floors, eliminated local switching support ("LSS"), effective January 1, 2012, eliminated support for service areas that have competition, and imposed an absolute \$250 per line cap on support.
-In 2013, LICT subsidiaries have seen reduced revenue compared to previous legacy USF support categories, and although some of the rules regarding IP originated and phantom traffic could conceivably increase our access minutes and consequently access revenue, this has yet to materialize in any meaningful amount.
-In addition, in 2013, HCLS for some companies slightly increased due to other ILECs' costs being above the allowed regression benchmark caps; however, HCLS did not increase as much as initially expected.
-As noted above, the regression benchmark cap methodology is expected to change as a result of the latest FCC Order announced April 23, 2014.
-Some changes became effective in January 2012, many other rules did not take effect until July 2012 and the FCC deferred numerous items for RoR carriers to the FNPRM, some of which has not yet been issued.
-Therefore, it is not possible to predict the ultimate impact of the FCC's regulatory process on LICT at this time, especially in light of the April 23, 2014 announcement of further reforms.
+Unlike the current USF and ICC mechanisms, which generally ensure that LICT's regulated companies recover their costs, the new rules frozen switched access, capped corporate expense included in Interstate Common Line Support ("ICLS"), reduced support if local rates are below certain local rate floors, eliminated local switching support ("LSS"), eliminated support for service areas that have competition, and imposed an absolute \$250 per line cap on support.
+In 2014, LICT subsidiaries have seen reduced revenue compared to previous legacy USF support categories, and although some of the rules regarding IP originated and "phantom" traffic could conceivably increase our access minutes and consequently access revenue, this has yet to materialize in any meaningful amount.